Butcher Babies: First release and rise (2011–2012)

-Goliath and Take It Like a Man (2013–2017)
+Goliath (2013–2014)

 The band signed a worldwide deal with Century Media Records in November 2012, and a month later embarked on a North American tour from January to February with Marilyn Manson.
 Only days after wrapping the tour in the City Of Sin, the band was in an L.A. studio with producer Josh Wilbur (Gojira, Lamb of God, Hatebreed) recording their debut album, Goliath.

 On June 6, the band released the street single off their debut album "I Smell A Massacre".
 On June 20, the band streamed another song titled "The Deathsurround".
 On July 9, the band released their debut album Goliath via Century Media Records.
 During the first week of sales, the album sold 3,300 copies in the United States which landed it at No. 112 on The Billboard 200 chart.

 The Butcher Babies toured on the Rockstar Energy Drink Mayhem Festival 2013 on the Jägermeister Stage and then toured with Danzig along with Texas Hippie Coalition, and A Pale Horse Named Death.

 On July 26, In an interview with Artisan News, Shepherd and Harvey spoke about their decision to ditch the nipple-tape look during their live performances.
 Their appearance over the course of the last six years consisted of this look as an ode to the late Wendy O. Williams.
 However, they claimed that the message of creativity and individualism had been received and it was time to evolve to another look.

-In early 2014, the band took part in The Hell Pop Tour II headlined by In This Moment with additional support from Devour the Day, West Hollywood heavy metal ensemble All Hail the Yeti and Los Angeles melodic metal quartet Before the Mourning.
+In early 2014, the band took part in The Hell Pop Tour II headlined by In This Moment with additional support from Devour the Day, All Hail the Yeti, and Before the Mourning.

+Take It Like a Man (2014–2016)

 On November 5, 2014, the band announced that they had begun work on their upcoming second studio album.
 The band completed work on the album on April 3, 2015.
 The band revealed that the album was a return to their thrash metal roots whereas Goliath was more melodic.
-The band also revealed the new album will feature a rerecorded version of their first single from 2010, "Blonde Girls All Look the Same".
+The band also revealed the new album will feature a re-recorded version of their first single from 2010, "Blonde Girls All Look the Same".